 Portable Solar Panel Comparison & Guide

-There are a lot of options when looking at solar panels, so this post will consist of portable solar panels, while there will also be posts covering:
+There are a lot of options when looking at solar panels, so this post will consist of solar blanket comparisons, while there will also be posts covering:

 As the top portion of the fixed solar panel comparison post is just general solar panel information, you will find that it is the same across all three posts, so feel free to skip it on the other posts.

-In the portable solar panel comparison post you will see the pros and cons of this particular choice of system, be sure to check out the other posts for their respective pros and cons.
+In this solar blanket comparison post you will see the pros and cons of this particular choice of system, be sure to check out the other posts for their respective pros and cons.

-To make the portable solar panel comparison easier for the reader, the tables provided will be sortable so you can organise the data as you see fit.
+To make the solar blanket comparison easier for the reader, the tables provided will be sortable so you can organise the data as you see fit.
 The table of contents is also clickable so you can skip to the desired section.

-The portable solar panel comparison scatter plots are an interesting visual aid but should not be taken too seriously as a buying guide.
+The solar blanket comparison scatter plots are an interesting visual aid but should not be taken too seriously as a buying guide.

 - Lithium batteries.

 - DCDC charger, AC charger and inverter combinations.